Jaffar Express operation complete, 33 terrorists killed: DG ISPR

 Freed hostages

-Earlier, state media — citing security officials — said that at least 190 passengers have been freed after terrorists hijacked the Jaffar Express near Balochistan’s Bolan district, state media reported on Wednesday.
+Earlier today, state media — citing security officials — had said that at least 190 passengers had been freed after terrorists hijacked the Jaffar Express.

-State media reported that casualties were being determined.
-The unprecedented hostage situation began on Tuesday near the Mashkaf Tunnel, about 157 kilometres from Quetta, when terrorists attacked the Jaffar Express and took more than 400 passengers hostage, including numerous security personnel.
+The hostage situation began on Tuesday near the Mashkaf Tunnel, about 157 kilometres from Quetta, when terrorists attacked the Jaffar Express and took more than 400 passengers hostage, including numerous security personnel.

-- Train carrying around 450 people, including security personnel, hijacked; BLA claims responsibility

-- 70 to 80 terrorists were involved in the incident, according to interior ministry

-Security forces claimed to have rescued around 190 passengers so far — including women and children — from the attackers, state-run Radio Pakistan reported today, citing security sources.

-The security sources added that 30 terrorists had been killed by security forces so far, while the operation to eliminate the remaining assailants was continuing.

-The report further said 37 injured had been sent for medical treatment.
+According to Radio Pakistan, of the rescued passengers, 37 were injured and had been sent for medical treatment.

-Minister of State for Railways, Bilal Azhar Kayani, told Geo News that the operation had entered its “final stages” as per the latest reports.

-“It has been ensured with great expertise and care that the loss of lives is minimised.
-Unfortunately, there are reports of some people martyred who the terrorists had already targeted with violence, but further details will come forth,” he added.

 There was no confirmation of the total number of casualties, but officials said that at least 30 people — including the driver of the locomotive and eight security personnel — had lost their lives as the forces engaged in a gun battle.